CORE Builder Group

 Board alignment

-We present the scope to the association's board, answer resident questions, and deliver a phasing plan that keeps residents in place and the building operational from day one of work through final punch.
+CORE presents the scope to the association's board, answers resident questions, and delivers a phasing plan that keeps residents in place and the building operational from day one of work through final punch.

 3. Phase 03